Command-line client

 activate script

-Marks script as the active script.
-This is the script that the mail server will run for incoming mail.
-Only one script can be active at a time.
+Mark script as active.
+This is the script run for incoming mail.
+Only one script can be active.

 caps